MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 geth --datadir . account list
 ```
 **NOTE:**
-      By default the first Account in Private Ethereum Node with the index 0 is the one will receive all the Mining Rewards.
+      By default the first Account in Private Ethereum Node with the index 0 is the one to receive all the Mining Rewards.

-Therefore we initialize Our Private Node and created 3 Accounts for it, but still the Node aren't Started.
+Therefore we initialize Our Private Node and create 3 Accounts for it, but still the Nodes aren't Started.
-Inorder to start the Private Ethereum Node and Mine the Blocks we have to create a Script that will require all the parameters to let us to Intreact with the Private Ethereum Node.
+Inorder to start the Private Ethereum Node and Mine the Blocks, we have to create a Script that will require all the parameters to let us Intreact with the Private Ethereum Node.

 Use Atom to Create that Script Named <script name>.sh inside the Private Directory.
 ```